 Key Stages 3 and 4

-In Years 7-9, girls study a wide range of subjects.
+At Key Stage 3, girls study a very wide range of subjects.
 This is designed to provide them with a broad and balanced education and help them to discover their particular talents.

 Girls continue with a core of compulsory subjects at Key Stage 4 and also opt for a selection of GCSE subjects.
 The curriculum is slightly more specialised and more time is devoted to the subjects of their choice.
 Balance is still important and girls are encouraged to choose subjects from a range of areas.

 Currently, our pupils study either three or four A Level subjects.
 If they study three subjects at A Level, we usually recommend they supplement this with an Extended Project Qualification.
 Sixth Form students also follow an Enrichment programme that consists of a small number of short compulsory courses along with some optional, non-examined courses of their choice.
 The girls are looking ahead at this stage; virtually all go on to university and the curriculum is designed to reflect the changing requirements for university entry.